 Amongst truck drivers, the reaction to the new law is mixed.
 Some truckers and trucking companies have publicly supported the ban and its goal of making Missouri highways safer.
 Don Lacy, Director of Safety at Prime Inc. trucking company, acknowledges that "trying to drive a truck with a multi-gear transmission and everything that's going on around you with a hand-held cell phone up to your ear" is irresponsible and can have deadly consequences.
 Others feel that the fines are too severe, and that the law ought to apply to all vehicles, not just commercial trucks and buses.

 The Jackson County truck accident attorneys believe this ban is an important step.
 We also feel that imposing strict penalties for violations is one of the only ways to change public behaviors and attitudes.
 Far too many drivers have a cavalier attitude towards distracted driving: at the very least, perhaps the fines will make Missouri truck drivers think twice before using a cell phone.
 After all, when you're making a choice that could affect other innocent lives, that choice should be considered pretty carefully.

-The attorneys at Aaron Sachs and Associates serve truck accident victims throughout Missouri: we have offices in Springfield, Joplin, Cape Girardeau, Columbia and Kansas City.
+The attorneys at Aaron Sachs & Associates, P.C. serve truck accident victims throughout Missouri: we have offices in Springfield, Joplin, Cape Girardeau, Columbia and Kansas City.
 To schedule a free initial consultation, call 1-888-777-AUTO, or visit our website for more information.